albertsun/bigdata-boardgame/rules/rules.md

 _Ages 13 and up.
 For players under the age of 13, please visit our COPPA compliance for a parent or legal guardian to provide verifiable consent._

-&nbsp;

 ### Overview

-1. Each player is given a starting set of 5 randomized Personally Identifiable Information cards (PII) to represent their person (Consumer) and 12Ƀ (bitcoins) with which to buy data sets.
-2. The game is played in a series of rounds consisting of a dataset auction, collecting data from other players, and telling stories about the other players.
-At the end of each round, each player collects two new PII cards, and a new round begins.
-This continues until all data sets have been auctioned off.
-3. Buying data sets gets you access to any matching Personally Identifiable Information from other players’ hands.
-Players with PII cards that match your data set must show you their matching cards.
-4. Players are given the opportunity to tell a story about another player, using the information they have collected about that other player.
-The story may be refuted if the player who is the subject of the story has a PII card that contradicts the story.
-5. A successfully told story means a WIN and 5Ƀ for the storyteller and a FAIL for the consumer.
-A successfully defended story means a WIN for the consumer and a FAIL for the storyteller.
+The goal of the game is to successfully use data to tell a revealing stories about another player.
+Success of each story is judged by the non-involed players.

+The game proceeds in rounds of buying datasets to reveal other player's personally identifiable information, and using that information to tell stories.

+Each dataset card that goes up for auction has corresponding personally identifiable information cards.
+When a player, buys a dataset at auction, every other player who holds a matching datapoint must reveal it to the new owner of the dataset.

-6. The game is played until the end of the round where all data sets have been auctioned off or someone flips the table in a fit of rage.
+The game goes on until data sets have been auctioned off or someone flips the table in a fit of rage.
 In the case of the latter, that person is to be referred to as Richard Stallman for the rest of the night.

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

-&nbsp;

 ### Contents